 The following table sets forth information regarding our executive officers and directors.
 Our board of directors is elected annually on a staggered basis, and each director elected holds office for a three-year term.
-Each of our directors was elected in July 2005, and Rolf Wikborg was reelected as our Class III director at our annual stockholders meeting on June 22, 2006.
+Each of our directors was elected in July 2005.
 All of our current directors are independent.